How the East was won.

 An exposed kitchen lines one side of the small space, with a street-facing window on the other.

-And, as for the food, it’s exceptional!
-For R450, you’re treated to five excellent courses, as well as bread service, a (life-changing) palette cleanser and an after-dessert delight (“a last hoorah”, as Neil calls it).
+For R599 per person, you’re treated to a number of excellent courses, as well as bread service, a (life-changing) palette cleanser à la Anouchka, and an after-dessert delight (“a last hoorah”, as Neil calls it).
 You won’t find value like this anywhere else on the precinct.

-Opening times Tuesday – Saturday, 7pm – 10pm
+Opening times Dinner: Tuesday – Saturday, 7pm – 10pm

 Contact 021 461 0335, email@example.com